Situated adjacent to a Grade II listed property, what is to become the new Wyvern House needed to be a modern one-off piece of legacy architecture.

 On Site May 2017

-Inside, the ground floor will consist of a kitchen-diner, utility, snug and WC.
-On the first floor will be three bedrooms including the master suite and a family bathroom.
-Two further bedrooms will be located on the second floor.
+Inside, the ground floor will comprise a kitchen-diner, utility, snug and WC.
+On the first floor will be 3 bedrooms, including the master suite and a family bathroom.
+2 further bedrooms will be located on the second floor.

-A feature circular staircase with a large central roof light will illuminate the space inside the copper core.
+A feature circular staircase with a large central roof light will illuminate the space inside the zinc core.

-A curved wall of glass will sweep around a Veteran (several hundred years old) protected oak tree outside, an ever-present reminder of the ancient Epping Forest beyond.
+A curved wall of glass will sweep around a veteran (several 100 years old) protected oak tree outside, an ever-present reminder of the ancient Epping Forest beyond.

 The new Wyvern House will easily stand up to its 130-year-old listed neighbour, with both properties demonstrating the best of architectural design during the period in which they were built.

-- Patinated copper central core to house staircase
+- VM Zinc central core to house staircase

 - Large wall of glass to the kitchen/dining room opening out to landscaped garden